HusnuOkanCakir/CONFORM_with_BBOX/README.md

 ## Usage
 The Jupyter notebook: notebook.ipynb can be used to generate an image from any prompt.
 The token indices for the objects should be arranged manually.

+## Acknowledgments
+We would like to thank Enis Simsar for his assistance and guidance throughout the project.